Valerion VisionMaster Pro 2 Projector Review

 Gaming

-The Valerion VisionMaster Pro 2 is a decent all-around gaming projector.
+The Valerion VisionMaster Pro 2 is a great all-around gaming projector.
 It looks vibrant with very saturated colors, and the picture stays punchy even with a couple of lights on.
 Brightness is strong and uniform, so daytime or living-room play holds up well.
-Contrast is good overall, but like most DLPs, the black floor rises in bright scenes, so dark-room horror games won't look as inky as on an OLED or a high-end home-theater projector.
-Plus, the projector supports Dolby Vision, a boon for Xbox gamers.
-When it comes to responsiveness, it's a mixed bag; the projector is responsive at 1080p/120 and especially at 1080p/240, but it feels slow at 4k/60; stick to the high-refresh modes for the best gaming experience.
+The contrast is excellent overall and remarkably consistent, regardless of the scene's brightness.
+FInally, when it comes to responsiveness, it's solid; the projector is especially at 240Hz, but it's also snappy enough at 60Hz and 120Hz for most gamers.

 Pros